-Overall, the clustering analysis identified robust and distinct isentropic PV patterns, and the transition analysis offers additional perspective on the evolution of these upper level PV structures as they interact with the Alpine ridges during mistral events.
-These TPMs, combined with the surface impact of each identified PV cluster, can potentially be utilized to improve weather predictions of both the mistral wind and the Genoa cyclone, and their impacts.
-In the following we examine three individual mistral events, and the ability of the cluster mean to represent their evolution in a meaningful way.
+Overall, the clustering analysis identified robust and distinct isentropic PV patterns, and the transition analysis offers additional perspective on the evolution of these upper-level PV structures as they interact with the Alpine ridges during mistral events.
+These TPMs, combined with the surface impact of each identified PV cluster, can potentially be utilized to improve weather predictions of both the mistral wind and the Genoa cyclone, as well as their impacts.
+In the following we examine three individual mistral events and the ability of the cluster mean to represent their evolution in a meaningful way.

-3.5 Three Illustrative Mistral Events
+3.5 Three illustrative mistral events

 The qualitative view of the algorithm performance is presented by a comparison between the classified clusters and the individual members for three mistral events.
-The large scale structure of the PV is, however, well captured by the SOM, as illustrated in the following cases.
+The large-scale structure of the PV is, however, well captured by the SOM, as illustrated in the following cases.

-3.5.1 Anticyclonic Wave Breaking Mistral, 16-20 January 1987
+3.5.1 Anticyclonic wave-breaking mistral, 16-20 January 1987

 This winter mistral event initiated with a broad, mountain-passed winter trough that engulfed most of continental Europe.

-Strong surface heat fluxes commenced on day 1 as the trough stretched over the Alps into day 2, with the transition 15-14, accompanied by a deepening of the cyclone, and intensified precipitation and GOL heat flux, as implied by the intense mistral events generally classified in cluster 14.
+Strong surface heat fluxes commenced on day 1 as the trough stretched over the Alps into day 2, with the transition $15 \rightarrow 14$, accompanied by a deepening of the cyclone, and intensified precipitation and GOL heat flux, as implied by the intense mistral events generally classified in cluster 14.
 Another transition back to 15, from day 2 to 3, implies another broadening of the trough, with a slight weakening of the mistral and persistence in cluster 15, a common scenario (Figs. 8 and 9).
-The wave is then deflected to the east of the Alps and breaks anti-cyclonically, as captured by the transition 15-9.
+The wave is then deflected to the east of the Alps and breaks anticyclonically, as captured by the transition $15 \rightarrow 9$.
 On its last day at cluster 9, the cyclone is weakened, along with reduced associated surface heat flux and precipitation, as is indeed common for cluster 9.